St. Andrew Church (New York City): Description

 In 1892, the address listed was on Duane Street at the corner of City Hall Place (now Cardinal Hayes Place).
 The present building was erected in 1939 through a joint effort involving the famous Boston firm Maginnis & Walsh and Robert J. Reiley of New York.
 It is one of the best examples of the Georgian Revival architectural style in New York.
 St. Andrew is the only New York City church to be designed by Maginnis & Walsh.
 The church was erected near the site of the infamous Five Points slum.
 The selection of the site for the church was near where Cardinal Hayes was born.

 The church is located near New York City Hall and 1 Police Plaza, along with several other courthouses such as the New York County Courthouse and Thurgood Marshall United States Courthouse.
 Above the entrance to the church, an inscription in Latin reads "Beati qvi ambvlant in lege Domini," which means "Blessed are they who walk in the law of the Lord."
-On April 8, 2018, the priest announced they would no longer be hosting any weekend masses.